kyma-project/kyma/tools/load-test/README.md

 To run the load test either on a cluster or on a local Minikube, you must set the Helm chart installation parameters.
 However, on a cluster it is advisable to have environment variables set to default values.

+The `bash` instructions below might be executed in case it is wanted to run the test either locally on miniukube or in a cluster.

 ```bash
 ### Test config
 # export SLACK_CLIENT_TOKEN='replace by the slack token'